Activities of the working groups

 Over two hundred members of EEFIG came together online to review progress and provide direction for the group’s activities.
 Given the urgent need to improve energy security and respond to high energy prices, the results provided by EEFIG members have never been more pivotal to support the acceleration needed for energy efficiency investments.

 The development of practical tools that can facilitate the energy efficiency market is one of the objectives of EEFIG work.
 Both the DEEP Database and Underwriting Toolkit are intended to support financial institutions in energy efficiency investment decisions.

 - DEEP is an open-source database for energy efficiency investments performance monitoring and benchmarking.

 - DEEP provides an improved understanding of the real risks and benefits of energy efficiency investments by providing market evidence and investment track records.

-- Includes 15,000+ energy efficiency projects in buildings and industry from 30 data providers.
+- Includes almost 38,000 energy efficiency projects in buildings and industry from more than 30 data providers.

 - New data and improved functionality is added regularly.